 Prior to this offering, we have been a private company with limited accounting personnel and other resources with which we address our internal control over financial reporting.
-In connection with the audits of our consolidated financial statements as of and for the years ended December 31, 2016 and 2017, we and our independent registered public accounting firm identified three material weaknesses in our internal control over financial reporting.
+In connection with the audits of our consolidated financial statements as of and for the years ended December 31, 2016 and 2017 and the review of the consolidated financial statements as of and for the six months ended June 30, 2018, we and our independent registered public accounting firm identified three material weaknesses in our internal control over financial reporting.
 As defined in the standards established by the U.S. Public Company Accounting Oversight Board, a "material weakness" is a deficiency, or combination of deficiencies, in internal control over financial reporting, such that there is a reasonable possibility that a material misstatement of the annual or interim financial statements will not be prevented or detected on a timely basis.